developer-friendly/blog/docs/posts/2024/0006-gettings-started-with-gitops-and-fluxcd.md

 ---
 date: 2024-04-06
 description: >-
-  Explore the fundamentals of GitOps with FluxCD with a practical real-world example & automate Kubernetes continuous deployments and delivery pipeline.
+  What is GitOps Kubernetes?
+Learn FluxCD with a practical real-world example to automate & optimize GitOps repository structure.
 draft: false
 categories:
   - Kubernetes